Workforce

 Workforce Reforms

-The President’s FY 2024 budget includes crucial reforms to invest in and support our federal wildland firefighters.
+The Fiscal Year (FY) 2025 budget request includes crucial reforms to invest in and support federal and Tribal wildland firefighters.

 Wildland Firefighter Occupational Series

-In 2022, a new occupational series was created for federal wildland firefighters, as directed by the Bipartisan Infrastructure Law.
-For the first time in 50 years, the GS 0456 Wildland Fire Management Occupational Series defines the unique duties of wildland firefighters and provides clear career advancement details.
+The Interior Department continues to implement the new occupational series for federal wildland firefighters by developing standardized position descriptions for additional position types.
+For the first time in 50 years, this series clearly defines the unique duties of wildland firefighters and provides clear details on career advancement.

 Permanent Positions

-The Interior Department is continuing to transition to a more permanent workforce capable of fire response and mitigation work on a year-round basis.
-This work is supported by the Bipartisan Infrastructure Law, which provided new funding to support the conversion of 1,000 positions across the Interior Department and USDA Forest Service.
+The Interior Department is continuing to transition to a more permanent workforce capable of wildfire response and mitigation work on a year-round basis.

 Health and Wellbeing